speaktoabu/SeleniumTest/README.md

 * Current issue we are facing is that for selenium testing we need to provision many virtual machines to test different capabilities.
-* To solve this I've come with solution using Docker and Jenkins
+* To solve this we can use the following setup using Docker and Jenkins.

 ![Selenium](https://github.com/speaktoabu/SeleniumTest/blob/master/Selenium_images/01.png)